The Redshift

-The Redshift is the fourth album from the Finnish melodic death metal band Omnium Gatherum.
+The Redshift is the fourth studio album by Finnish melodic death metal band Omnium Gatherum.
 It is the band's second release for the Candlelight Records label.
 The album features a number of creative aspects not yet attempted by the band.

-A music video for the single 'Nail' was released in Autumn 2008.
+A music video for the single "Nail" was released in Autumn 2008.

 The album placed 24th in the Finnish heavy metal charts during 2008.

 Track listing

 All lyrics written by Jukka Pelkonen.